slowpoketail/ilp/README.txt

 ilp is a command-line utility which indexes files, and organizes them with tags.
-It will not touch the files on disk, but instead keep track of them in a database, much like the mlocate utility found on many UNIX or UNIX-like system.
+It will not touch the files on disk, but instead keep track of them in a database, much like the mlocate utility found on many UNIX or UNIX-like systems.
 To uniquely identify a file, ilp stores it as a hash of its contents.

 OPTIONS